Reassurances About Genital Herpes During Pregnancy and Birth

-The greatest risk of neonatal herpes is to babies whose mothers contract a genital herpes infection late in pregnancy.
+The greatest risk of neonatal herpes is to babies whose expectant parent contracts a genital herpes infection late in pregnancy.
 While this is a rare occurrence, it does happen, and can cause a serious, even life-threatening, illness for the baby.
 The best way you can protect your baby is to know the facts about HSV and how to protect yourself.
 The first step may be finding out whether you already carry the herpes virus.
 If you have a partner who knows they have genital herpes and you don’t know whether you have it, you need to discuss this with your doctor.

 If you have symptoms, the best test is a viral culture.
 To perform this test, your health care provider must take a sample from a herpes outbreak while it is active, preferably on the first day.
 Test results are available in about a week.

 If you don’t have symptoms, a blood test can tell you whether you carry HSV-2, the type of herpes that usually infects the genital tract.
 A blood test may also tell you whether you have HSV-1, but in many cases this simply means you have oral herpes.

 Ask your doctor about these tests as they differ regionally and some tests are not accurate.
 Also the doctor needs to be aware how to interpret the test in light of the clinical presentation.

 If you test negative for genital herpes, the following steps can help protect you from getting a herpes infection during pregnancy: